Electrification Stakeholder Engagement

 Electrification Action Plan Details

-Based on the outcomes of the stakeholder engagement process, an action plan will be developed for policymakers, regulatory agencies, and interested parties to expand electrification in Minnesota where it is determined to be beneficial.
-The action plan will help clarify regulatory, technology, measurement, and grid modernization issues related to electrification, and include action items to better capture electrification opportunities in Minnesota.
-We will post a draft action plan to this website when it is created and share it with stakeholders for review.
+Based on the outcomes of the stakeholder engagement process, an action plan was developed for policymakers, regulatory agencies, and interested parties to expand electrification in Minnesota where it is determined to be beneficial.
+The action plan helps clarify regulatory, technology, measurement, and grid modernization issues related to electrification, and include action items to better capture electrification opportunities in Minnesota.

 Examine the possible benefits and concerns of using electrification as a tool for grid optimization in Minnesota, informed by in-depth research, stakeholder engagement, and the development of an action plan.

-We will examine use of electrification as a tool for increasing energy efficiency, reducing carbon emissions, maximizing grid optimization, and developing recommendations for policy makers, regulatory agencies, and utilities.
+We examined use of electrification as a tool for increasing energy efficiency, reducing carbon emissions, maximizing grid optimization, and developing recommendations for policymakers, regulatory agencies, and utilities.

-To achieve this, a series of stakeholder meetings will be held in 2020 to educate stakeholders and facilitate discussion on electrification regulation and policy, technologies, performance metrics, and grid modernization benefits.
-We will form a smaller Technical Advisory Committee working group, to meet four times during this process and work through some of the specific technical issues on the topic.
+To achieve this, a series of stakeholder meetings was held in 2020 to educate stakeholders and facilitate discussion on electrification regulation and policy, technologies, performance metrics, and grid modernization benefits.
+We also formed a smaller Technical Advisory Committee working group to work through some of the specific technical issues on the topic.

-Based on the outcomes of this stakeholder engagement, the project team will develop an action plan detailing whether and how Minnesota can most effectively leverage electrification.
+Based on the outcomes of this stakeholder engagement, the project team developed an action plan detailing whether and how Minnesota can most effectively leverage electrification.

 The Minnesota Department of Commerce Division of Energy Resources has partnered with Michaels Energy on this project, with some stakeholder engagement support from the Environmental Initiative.
 For questions about the project contact: